The SR-71 was designed without

 (311.44 nautical miles)

-North Korea: January 23, 1968.
+(Average speed 2,189.94 mph)THE ROLE OF THE SR-71 IN THE USS PUEBLO INCIDENT North Korea: January 23, 1968.
 The USS Pueblo had just been captured off the North Korean coast.
 Decisions needed to be made quickly, and immediate intelligence was critical.

 (Note distance scale at bottom of map)